ChengZu/fripbird/README.md

 ![Screenshot](./doc/Screenshot.png)

 3.PS
-The engine lib is very old, it has at least three bug, i don't have time to fix it.
+The engine lib is very old, it has at least three bug